Phalanx (mythology): Mythology

 Arachne as a half-spider half-human being in Gustave Doré's 1868 illustration for Dante's Purgatorio.

-In the most known and traditional version of the tale, recorded in Ovid's Metamorphoses, the Lydian maiden Arachne is the (apparently brotherless) child of Idmon.
-An exceptional Tyrian purple dyer and weaver, she boasts of being even more talented than Athena, the goddess of weaving.
+In the most known and traditional version of the tale, primarily recorded in Ovid's Metamorphoses, the Lydian maiden Arachne is the (apparently brotherless) child of Idmon.
+An exceptional Tyrian purple dyer and weaver, she boasts of being even more talented than even Athena, the goddess of weaving.
 The goddess appears to her as an old woman, and advises her to respect the gods, but Arachne challenges Athena to a weaving match.
 Although Arachne's weaving work is without a flaw, Athena is enraged at its subject, as Arachne wove the male gods seducing and tricking mortal women.
 Athena rips the work to shreds, and Arachne in distress hangs herself.
 In pity, Athena changes her into a spider, so she can live again, and still practice her art.

-But in a much more obscure version, saved by a scholiast on Nicander and attributed to Theophilus, a writer of the school of Zenodotus who lived during the third century BC, Arachne was an Attic maiden instead who had a brother named Phalanx.
+But in a more obscure version, preserved by an anonymous scholiast on Nicander and attributed to Theophilus—a writer of the school of Zenodotus who lived during the third century BC—, Arachne was an Attic maiden instead who had a brother named Phalanx.
 Athena taught Phalanx the art of war, and Arachne the art of weaving.
 But when the two siblings engaged in an incestuous relationship and lay with each other, they disgusted Athena, who turned them into "animals doomed to be eaten by their own young," presumably spiders given the more popular tale and the meaning of Phalanx and Arachne's names.